TheThingsIndustries/lorawan-stack-docs/doc/content/guides/cloud-hosted/tti-join-server/_index.md

 weight: 20
 ---

-Each Cloud Hosted regional cluster contains a Join Server for convenience.
-Instead of the Join Server in a regional cluster, you can also use The Things Industries Join Server: a dedicated LoRaWAN Join Server which supports interoperability with other Network Servers and supports pre-provisioned secure elements.
+Each Cloud Hosted cluster contains a Join Server for convenience.
+Instead of the Join Server in a cluster, you can also use The Things Industries Join Server: a dedicated LoRaWAN Join Server which supports interoperability with other Network Servers and supports pre-provisioned secure elements.

 The addresses where you can reach your The Things Industries Cloud Hosted network consist of the tenant ID and `join.cloud.thethings.industries`.

-You can update the examples below with your tenant ID and regional cluster ID by filling them here.
+You can update the examples below with your tenant ID and cluster ID by filling them here.

 {{< tenant-cluster-selector >}}